From WWII Invention to WiFi 7: The Evolution of Wireless Technology

 Where it all started

-Hedy Lemarr: the “Mother of WiFi”
+Hedy Lamarr: the “Mother of WiFi”

-The technology involved “frequency hopping” amongst radio waves, like the ones used in microwaves at the time, with both transmitter and receiver hopping to new frequencies, allowing for torpedoes to find their intended targets with more precision.
+The technology involved “frequency hopping” amongst radio waves, like the ones used in microwaves at the time, with both transmitter and receiver hopping to new frequencies, allowing torpedoes to find their intended targets with more precision.

 The Rise of WiFi